bmurauer/cynthia/README.md

 I have included two tabs for the PCB that are printed with the panel, to which I can screw the PCB using M3 screws.
 The tabs have small indentations for the nuts.
+Since I have a crappy 3D printer, those holes are not very tidy, and I use my soldering iron to convince the nuts to go where they should.

 ![pcb tabs](images/pcb_holder.png)